Electronic cigarette: Motivation

 There are varied reasons for e-cigarette use.
-Most users are trying to quit smoking, but a large proportion of use is recreational or as an attempt to get around smoke-free laws.
+Most users are trying to quit smoking, but some use is recreational or as an attempt to get around smoke-free laws.
 Many people vape to relax, and some because vaping is safer than smoking.
 The wide choice of flavors and lower price compared to cigarettes are also important factors.

 Other motivations include reduced odor and fewer stains.
 E-cigarettes also appeal to technophiles who enjoy customizing their devices.

-Gateway theory
+Gateway hypothesis

 The gateway hypothesis is the idea that using less harmful drugs can lead to more harmful ones.
-Evidence shows that many users who begin by vaping will go on to also smoke traditional cigarettes.
+Some users who begin by vaping will go on to also smoke traditional cigarettes.
 People with mental illnesses, who as a group are more susceptible to nicotine addiction, are at particularly high risk of dual use.

-However, an association between vaping and subsequent smoking does not necessarily imply a causal gateway effect.
-Instead, people may have underlying characteristics that predispose them to both activities.
-There is a genetic association between smoking, vaping, gambling, promiscuity and other risk-taking behaviors.
-Young people with poor executive functioning use e-cigarettes, cigarettes, and alcohol at higher rates than their peers.
+The correlation between vaping and subsequent smoking does not necessarily imply a causal effect.
+Users may have underlying characteristics that predispose them to nicotine use.
+There is a genetic association between smoking, vaping, gambling, promiscuity, and risk-taking behaviors.
+Young people with poor executive function vape, smoke, and drink alcohol more than their peers.
 E-cigarette users are also more likely to use both cannabis and unprescribed Adderall or Ritalin.
 Longitudinal studies of e-cigarettes and smoking have been criticized for failing to adequately control for these and other confounding factors.

-Smoking rates have continually declined as e-cigarettes have grown in popularity, especially among young people, suggesting that there is little evidence for a gateway effect at the population level.
-This observation has been criticized, however, for ignoring the effect of anti-smoking interventions.
+Smoking rates have declined as e-cigarette use has grown, especially among young people.
+This may be because there is little gateway effect at the population level, or because of anti-smoking interventions.

 Young adult and teenage users

 Worldwide, increasing numbers of young people are vaping.
 With access to e-cigarettes, young people's tobacco use has dropped by about 75%.
 Most young e-cigarette users have never smoked, but there is a substantial minority who both vape and smoke.
 Many young people who would not smoke are vaping.
 Young people who smoke tobacco or marijuana, or who drink alcohol, are much more likely to vape.
 Among young people who have tried vaping, most used a flavored product the first time.

 Vaping correlates with smoking among young people, even in those who would otherwise be unlikely to smoke.
-A 2015 study found minors had little resistance to buying e-cigarettes online.
-Teenagers may not admit to using e-cigarettes, but use, for instance, a hookah pen.
-As a result, self-reporting may be lower in surveys.

-More recent studies show a trend of an increasing proportion of young people who use e-cigarettes.
-In 2018, 20% of high school students were using e-cigarettes.
-In 2020, however, this number increased to 50% of high school students reported to have used e-cigarettes.
-Similarly, in Canada, there has been trend showing 29% of young people reporting to have used e-cigarettes in 2017, increasing to 37% in 2018.